Share

 The game changer in the choice between traditional bonds and ILBs boils down to what is called the breakeven inflation rate—a market-based measure of expected inflation.
 The term refers to the difference between the yield of a nominal bond and an inflation-linked bond of the same maturity.
 The rate indicates how markets price in inflation expectations.

-When the actual inflation rate is at the breakeven level, your total returns on an ILB and on a traditional bond would roughly be equal over the life of the bonds.
-However, if actual inflation exceeded the breakeven level, ILBs would then outperform traditional bonds and mitigate inflationary risks.
-Conversely, traditional bonds would beat ILBs when actual inflation is lower than market expectations.
+• If the inflation rate is at the breakeven level, your total returns on an ILB and on a traditional bond would roughly be equal over the life of the bonds.

-But keep in mind that the breakeven inflation rate concept only works if you’re holding the bond to maturity.
-If you’re planning on holding the bond over a period shorter than the maturity, the breakeven rate won’t provide you with enough information to compare both types of bonds.
+• If you’re planning on holding the bond over a period shorter than the maturity, the breakeven rate won’t provide you with enough information to compare both types of bonds.

-If you plan to sell your bonds before maturity, their value would depend on several factors including the prevailing interest rates at the time of sale.
 You should also consider market price at the end of your time horizon.
 For example, even when inflation exceeds the breakeven rate over a year or two, traditional bonds would still beat ILBs if they are trading at higher prices.

 Looking for tips on how to build a diversified portfolio?
 Read our article on Building your investment portfolio.